teambrick/backend/readme.md

-this is the glue, the database stuff, and maybe will compute reccomendations too.
+this is the glue, the database stuff, and maybe will compute recommendations too.